Viral-Cuts/viralcuts/README.md

 ![clkbvkz390054356ywqb55xxq_z53r3znr_imageLink](https://github.com/Viral-Cuts/viralcuts/assets/89584431/d123e5fe-17b2-40fc-b9a4-38869af88d77)

-Welcome to the LabLab.ai AI Agents Hackathon 2.0 GitHub repository! 🚀🤖 Here, we present our innovative solution to the challenges posed by YouTube's overwhelming statistics and time-consuming video editing processes.
+Welcome to the Viralcuts Repository! 🚀🤖 Here, we present our innovative solution to the challenges posed by YouTube's overwhelming statistics and time-consuming video editing processes.
 Our AI Agents aim to simplify video editing, cater to the short format trend, and facilitate seamless uploads to various social media platforms like YouTube Shorts, Instagram Reels, TikTok, Facebook, and Twitter.

 ## Problem Statement